basecamp/name_of_person/README.md

 require 'active_model'
 ```

-## Maintenance Expectations
+## No further development is going to happen

-This library is an extraction from Basecamp that's been sufficient in almost unaltered form for over 10 years.
-While contributions are always welcome, do not expect a lot of feature evolution beyond the basics.
-Feel free to fork this library if you'd like to add large upgrades like titulations or different accommodations for other languages.
+This gem is essentially frozen, as the developers have decided to only deal with full names going forward in their applications.
+Feel free to fork this work, brand it under a new name, and continue development.

 ## License